Benefits and Services for Veterans

 These are a few of the other advantages that veterans enjoy at Mercyhurst University:

-To ensure you are able to get the courses necessary to complete your degree in a timely manner, and as a sign of our commitment to elevate the veteran student experience, we provide priority registration to all eligible veterans.
+To ensure you are able to enroll in the courses necessary to complete your degree in a timely manner, and as a sign of our commitment to elevate the veteran student experience, we provide priority registration to all eligible veterans.

 Military Leave Policy

-We know your life as a Reservist or National Guard member can be unpredictable.
-If you are called to active duty, your academic advisor and Veterans Service Program Manager will assist with all the paperwork involved so you can take a temporary leave from your studies.
+We know your life as a Service Member can be unpredictable.
+If you are called to active duty, your academic advisor and Veterans Services Coordinator will assist with all the paperwork involved so you can take a temporary leave from your studies.
+In addition, should you have to disenroll from Mercyhurst University due to military service, Mercyhurst University aligns its readmissions policy with Chapter 3 Vol 2 of the Federal Student Aid Handbook.
+Mercyhurst University will promptly readmit a service member with the same academic status as he/she had when last attending the school or accepted for admission to the school.

 Graduate School Scholarships for Veterans